 The annual fashion exhibition drawn from the Killerton dress collection will mirror the timeline of the campaign for women's suffrage.
 Highlights include a walking dress worn by Queen Victoria ( anti-suffrage), a gown by Nicaud of Paris made for Eleanor's 1905 wedding, and the 'parliamentary suit' worn by Nancy Astor when she became the first woman elected to Parliament to take up her seat in the House of Commons (1919), as well as WSPU (suffragette) memorabilia and dress of the period.

-There will also be a touring exhibition from the National Portrait Gallery featuring paintings of important figures associated with the long journey towards the Vote.
+There will also be a touring exhibition from the National Portrait Gallery.
+Faces of Change features paintings of important figures associated with the long journey towards the Vote.

 The theme of the Study Day will be dress and politics in the broadest sense.
 There will be an opportunity to attend talks linked to the theme during the morning, with a chance to view all three exhibitions and take a closer look at some objects from the stored collections.
+This is an opportunity to see behind the scenes and view some of Queen Victoria's clothing in the costume department's workroom.
 The full programme will be confirmed in due course.

+Professor Angela K.Smith (University of Plymouth) will speak on WWI and the suffrage movement, giving an overview on women's roles during this pivotal moment in history.
 Dr Becky Munford is Reader in English Literature at the University of Cardiff, she will introduce us to her project with the university's Library and Archive 'Women in Trousers'.
 Amy Towle is Assistant Exhibitions Officer at Cosprop.
-She will speak about the W.S.P.U. and the politicisation of dress.
-Other speakers and a full outline of the day to be announced shortly.
+She will speak about the W.S.P.U. and the politicisation of dress. the study day will include a guided tour of the fashion exhibition; a full outline of the day to be announced shortly.

-Book now via Eventbrite by clicking on the link.
+Book now via Eventbrite by clicking on the booking link above.

 NB Admission to the exhibitions at Killerton is free to members of the National Trust, but non-members will have to pay an admission fee to the property which includes entry to the house, park and garden.
 There is a small extra charge for the car park.